-Ann and Sandy Cross Conservation Area – one of the top winter walks near Calgary
+1. Ann and Sandy Cross Conservation Area – one of the top winter walks near Calgary

 The 4,800 acres that make up the Ann and Sandy Cross Conservation Area just south of Calgary can be accessed via over 20 kilometres of hiking trails that double as snowshoe trails in winter.
 (Cross-country skiing is not allowed.)

-I love the property with its untouched rolling hills, stands of aspen and fabulous city and Rocky Mountain views.
-Recently I came out on a crisp Sunday by myself and enjoyed about a 9 kilometre walk that included the Fescue and Paradise Trails.
-With plenty of hills you felt like you got a workout.
+I love the property with its untouched rolling hills, stands of aspen, and fabulous city and Rocky Mountain views.
+One time I visited on a crisp Sunday by myself and enjoyed about a 9 km walk that included the Fescue and Paradise Trails.
+With plenty of hills I felt like I got a workout.

 The conservation area is located off of Highway 22x on 160th Street West.
 It’s open from 4 AM – 11 PM.
 Don’t bring your dog.

 Note: It costs $10 per vehicle to visit – seven days a week but it goes to a good cause.

 Calgary’s biggest municipal park is Nose Hill Park, located in the northwest part of the city.
 With over 11 square km, it can feel quite wild, despite being surrounded by a dozen neighbourhoods.